lmullen/lincolnmullen.com/source/_posts/2013-03-17-introducing-the-american-converts-database.markdown

 denominations and new religious movements such as the Mormons, and between religion and irreligion.
-We met at a [panel on Catholic converts][] at ACHA 2013, and realized that collaborating on a database would advance both of our research.
+We met at a [panel on Catholic converts][] at ACHA 2013, and realized that collaborating on a database would help us both with our research.
 We have a few other people who have expressed interest in collaborating as well.

 The project is in very early stages: an incomplete rough draft, if you